awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-parameter.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-ssm-parameter-tags"></a>
-An array of key\-value pairs to apply to this resource\.
+An map of key\-value pairs to apply to this resource\.
+These tags are provisioned in a different way than other CloudFormation resources (see: [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html))\.
-For more information, see [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)\.
 *Required*: No
-*Type*: Json
+*Type*: Map of key/value pairs
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tier`  <a name="cfn-ssm-parameter-tier"></a>